-Federal Regulation Areas of Compliance in State Standards Remediation Required Projected Completion Date settings must have access to food at any time.
-Both the IDDW manual (Chapter 513 Individuals with Developmental Disabilities Waiver Bureau for Medical Services Medicaid Manual [compliant]) and the State Rule governing licensed settings for persons with disabilities (64CSR11) [compliant] specify that individuals participate in their individual treatment plan/service plan, which includes schedules and activities and rights restrictions, if any. settings owned or leased by the provider have the same rights and responsibilities as individuals not receiving Medicaid HCBS, including the freedom and support to control their own schedules and activities, and have access to food at any time, unless otherwise indicated in the person-centered support plan.
-(1/1/2019) In provider owned or operated settings, individuals are able to have visitors of their choosing at any time. tings, individuals are able to ve visitors of their choosing at The Bureau for Medical Services waiver manuals for ADW (Chapter 501 Aged and Disabled 1/1/2019
+Federal Regulation Areas of Compliance in State Standards Remediation Required Completion Date Both the IDDW manual (Chapter 513 Individuals with Developmental Disabilities Waiver Bureau for Medical Services Medicaid Manual [compliant]) and the State Rule governing licensed settings for persons with disabilities (64CSR11) [compliant] specify that individuals participate in their individual treatment plan/service plan, which includes schedules and activities and rights restrictions, if any.
+Specialized Family Care Homes are a part of the IDD Waiver program. individuals not receiving Medicaid HCBS, including the freedom and support to control their own schedules and activities, and have access to food at any time, unless otherwise indicated in the person-centered support plan.
+(1/1/2019) In provider owned or operated settings, individuals are able to have visitors of their choosing at any time.
+42 CFR 441.301(c) (4)(vi)(D) The Bureau for Medical Services waiver manuals for ADW (Chapter 501 Aged and Disabled Waiver Bureau for Medical Services Manual [compliant]) and TBIW (Chapter 512 Traumatic Brain Injury Waiver Bureau for Medical Services Manual [compliant]) do not provide services in provider owned or leased settings.
+Neither the IDDW manual (Chapter 513 Individuals with Developmental Disabilities Waiver Bureau for Medical Services Medicaid Manual [silent]) nor the State Rule governing licensed residential settings for persons with disabilities (64CSR11 [non- compliant]) specify that individuals receiving services in Implement new HCBS Services Administration rule that describes the characteristics required of all settings in which HCBS is provided, including the requirements specific to provider owned or operated settings.
+This includes that individuals have visitors of their choosing at any time.
+(1/1/2019) Implement the HCBS setting evaluation tool designed to conduct setting reviews of providers of HCBS, including prompts for ensuring HCBS are provided in settings that offer individuals the right to have visitors of their choosing at any time when those settings are owned or leased by the provider.(6/1/2016) 1/1/2019